RamEio/ramy-eid-portfolio/local-work/project_agents/counselor.md

 3. **Code Guardian Monitoring:** Ensure Code Guardian is actively monitoring file changes
 4. **Documentation Integrity:** Verify all recent changes are properly documented
 5. **System Coherence:** Check for any system conflicts or issues requiring attention
-6. **Process Compliance:** Verify that proper agent sequence is being followed (Scribe → Designer → Counselor → DEV → Validator)
+6. **Process Compliance:** Verify that proper agent sequence is being followed
 7. **Validation Status:** Confirm that all deliverables have been validated by appropriate agents
+8. **Redundancy Prevention:** Verify no duplicate implementations are being created
+9. **Existing Code Check:** Verify existing implementations are being utilized before creating new ones
+10. **Process Type Assessment:** Determine if Fast Track or Full Sequence is appropriate

 ### **🔄 Continuous Monitoring**
 1. **File Change Detection:** Monitors all project file modifications